EdenSweden/React-drum-pad/README.old.md

 # react-drum-pad
 Drum pad project made for freeCodeCamp, but made in VS Code.
 Still in progress.
-Edits to be made later.

 Personal note for changes needed: